04 Apr Cheap Polaroid Close-Up Filter Review

 Each Polaroid close-up filter punches well above its weight in terms of the creativity and utility that they add to my photography go-bag.
 They are a mainstay of my photography kit.
 They live in my camera kit ready to help me shoot creatively when I’m out and about.

 If you’re not familiar with close-up filters and what they do, they’re quite simple.
 They act like a magnifying glass that you screw onto the front of your lens.
 This enables you to reduce the minimum focusing distance of your lens.
 It essentially turns your lens into a macro lens (for much less money than a regular macro lens).
+And of course they’re great for both digital cameras and film cameras because they fit on the front of the lens.

 This photo shows the difference that the filters can make.
 On the left is a picture of a sunflower shot with my Fujifilm 35mm f1.4 lens.
 I took the image as closely as I could, which is 28cm on this particular lens.